And I'll Scratch Yours: Tracks released in 2010

-Twelve artists were covered by Gabriel on the Scratch My Back album; 13 if one includes the cover of The Kinks' "Waterloo Sunset" (written by Ray Davies) on the limited edition bonus disc.
-However, only six artists originally submitted reciprocal covers of Gabriel material in connection with I'll Scratch Yours.
+Twelve artists were covered by Gabriel on the Scratch My Back album — thirteen, if one includes the cover of the Kinks' "Waterloo Sunset" (written by Ray Davies) on the limited edition bonus disc.
+Only six artists originally submitted reciprocal covers of Gabriel material in connection with I'll Scratch Yours.
 Gabriel originally intended to release Scratch My Back and I'll Scratch Yours simultaneously, but as completion of the latter dragged out, it was instead decided to release a series of double A-sided singles with one song from each album every new full moon during 2010 on iTunes.
 In order of release, the I'll Scratch Yours tracks were: